British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 3.4.** The Court may, by its own or a party’s motion, hold a hearing to further clarify and discuss the grounds and reasons for the motion.

+**Rule 3.5.** Motions and their answers under this rule must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

 ### 4. Discovery

 **Rule 4.1.** During the pretrial period, both parties shall produce the following:
 - A list of all evidence intended to be used;
 - A list of all witnesses intented to be called; and
 - Anything else ordered by the Court.

+**Rule 4.2.** Discovery files and documents under this rule must be filed within 72 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

+**Rule 4.3.** Further discovery proceedings and discovery requests under this rule must be fulfilled within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

 ### 5. Types of Cases